IIAndrewII/Customer_Behavior/README.md

 | user_session | Temporary user's session ID.
 Same for each user's session.
 Is changed every time user comes back to the online store after a long pause.|

 ## Business Requirements:

+ `We will go through a series of:`

+ - Data cleansing,
+ - Data Transformation,
+ - RFM analysis,
- We will go through a series of data cleansing, data Transformation, RFM analysis, Power BI dashboards ,and design a recommendation engine using association analysis `To fulfill the following Business Requirements:`
+ - Power BI dashboards
+ - Design a recommendation engine using association analysis

+ `To fulfill the following Business Requirements:`

 - To what extent we are meeting our KPI’s?